-The three most common types are Traditional, Roth, and Rollover IRAs.
+The two most common types of IRAs are traditional and Roth.
 (There are other kinds, like SEP and SIMPLE IRAs, but those are geared toward people who are self-employed or running small businesses.
 If that applies to you, read more about SEP IRAs.)

-3. Which kind of IRA is best for me?
+3. Which IRA type is best for me?

-If you have money sitting in a 401(k) from an old job, you’ll likely want to move that money to a Rollover IRA.
-Even if your employer paid the 401(k) fees, many stop doing that and pass them on to you when you leave.
-Companies can merge or go out of business.
-If that happens it can be very hard to roll over your money.
-If you’ve never changed jobs, then you probably don’t need a Rollover IRA.
+While everyone’s situation is different, and only you can determine which kind of IRA is best for you, there are a few things to consider.
+If you have money sitting in a 401(k) from an old job, you might choose to roll that money over into an IRA (some employers will also let you roll over an old 401(k) into your current plan).
+Even if your employer previously paid the 401(k) fees, many stop doing that and pass them on to you when you leave.
+Plus, companies can merge or go out of business, and if that happens it may be more difficult to roll over your money.

 4. How much should I put into an IRA?